A couple of years ago, I was very fortunate to be able to attend a day of cooking at the Alain Ducasse Cooking school.

-If your asparagus are on the tougher/thick side, peel a layer of the tough skin using a vegetable peeler and laying the asparagus flat on your work surface.
+If your asparagus are on the tougher/thick side, peel a layer of the tough skin using a vegetable peeler while laying the asparagus flat on your work surface.

-Roast the asparagus in a pan with some olive oil for about a minute and then add chicken stock to the pan about halfway up the asparagus.
+Cook the asparagus in a pan with some olive oil for about a minute and then add chicken (or vegetable) stock to the pan about half way up the asparagus.

-Cover and let it cook for about 8 minutes and always watch that the liquid has not fully evaporated.
-Add more chicken stock to the pan a little at a time if evaporates too quickly.
+Cover and let them cook for about 8 minutes and always watch that the liquid has not fully evaporated.
+Add more chicken stock to the pan a little at a time if it evaporates too quickly.

 Ideally, at the end of the cooking time, there should be no liquid left in the pan so that you finish the last 30 seconds of cooking in the reduced stock.
 With a knife point, see if the asparagus are cooked through.
 Try to cook them on the al-dente side since they’ll go through another round of heat and you don’t want them to be overcooked.

-Put in a buttered oven-safe pan or cookie sheet and separate them so that they cool off as quickly as possible.
-Shred a generous amount of parmesan on the asparagus trying to keep the point ‘clean’.
+Put them in a buttered oven-safe pan or cookie sheet and separate them so that they cool off as quickly as possible.
+Shred a generous amount of parmesan on the asparagus trying to leave the point ‘clean’.